aish495/Bank-Term-Deposit-Subscription-Prediction-Model/README.md

 ## Requirements

 - Python 3
-- pandas, numpy, matplotlib, seaborn, scikit-learn, joblib
+- pandas, numpy, matplotlib, seaborn, scikit-learn,

 ## How to Run

-1. Place `bank-additional.csv` in the same folder as the notebook.
+1. Place `bank_dataset.csv` in the same folder as the notebook.
-2. Open `CT_Individual_assignment.ipynb` and run all cells top to bottom.
+2. Open `Bank Term Deposit Subscription Prediction`.ipynb ` and run all cells top to bottom.
-3. The trained model and preprocessing objects are saved as `model.pkl`, `scaler.pkl`, `columns.pkl`, and `numeric_cols.pkl`.